Skip to content

 What does [5m] in the query mean?
 It is the time duration (d).

 In our case, it is 5 minutes—looking back when calculating the per-second rate for each graph point.
-The simplified rate calculation for each point is: (Vcurr-Vprev) / (Tcurr-Tprev), where Vcurr is the value at the current point -Tcurr, and Vprev is the value at time Tprev = Tcurr-d.
+The simplified rate calculation for each point is as follows: (Vcurr-Vprev) / (Tcurr-Tprev), where Vcurr is the value at the current point -Tcurr, and Vprev is the value at time Tprev = Tcurr-d.

-If this seems too complicated, just remember that a higher d smooths the graph, while a lower d adds more noise to the graph.
+If this seems too complicated, just remember that a higher d smooths the graph, while a lower d introduces more noise to the graph.

 rate(node:network_receive_bytes_total)

-So when you're unsure how to fill in the duration after rate, feel free to omit it directly.
+So when you are unsure about the duration to fill after rate, feel free to omit it directly.

 Notes on rate